btuhany/GameEngine/OpenGLGameEngine/GameEngine/doc/Notes.md

 - [] Fixing input lag due to thread sleep
 - [] Fix anonim calls for events
 - [] Collider scale and doesn't scale with transform scale
+- [] Abstract entity/components which use Initialize, Start, Tick
 ************************************************************

 08.24